 Arizona is a state which experiences extreme weather.
 If you have decided to pack light, double-check what you need.
 Be informed about the climate of each destination you visit.
 Packing layers is recommended so that you don’t have to sweat through the extreme temperature changes.

-No trip to Arizona is complete without a trek through the rugged, red terrains.
+No trip to Arizona is complete without a trek through the rugged, red terrain.
 This also means that after a day of hiking, you will be covered head-to-toe with a layer of that beautiful, red dust.
 To deal with this problem, pack lightweight clothes (like jersey or rayon) that are easy to wash and dry.

 A trip to the Grand Canyon is a lifelong dream for many around the world.
 As a result, you need to plan months in advance if you wish to book a lodging or even camp near the Grand Canyon.

 You must have a travel medical insurance plan as well as a trip cancellation insurance plan before traveling to Arizona.
 The extreme weather might not agree with you.
 The climate is also a reason your transportation might get canceled.
 With a proper insurance plan, you don’t have to lose out money to the whimsical climate of Arizona.